destaMo/Scrum-Notes/content/web_development/skills/persistence/advanced.md

 ## Basic indexing

-- understand that there are different types that support different operations (no need for in-depth theory how it works)
+- Understand that there are different types that support different operations (no need for in-depth theory how it works)
 - Unique
 - Multicolumn